objectrocket/local-kibana/README.md

 In the newly cloned repo, the Kibana configuration file is ``local-kibana/kibana/config/kibana.yml``.
 You'll need to update the included version with:

-- One of the https connection strings (NOT the provided Kibana string) in the ObjectRocket UI
+- `elasticsearch.url` : One of the https connection strings (NOT the provided Kibana string) from the ObjectRocket UI
-- A Username and password as configured in the ObjectRocket UI
+- `elasticsearch.username` : A Username and password as configured in the ObjectRocket UI
-- Any other kibana settings you'd like to tweak (like a different kibana.index)
+- `elasticsearch.password` : Any other kibana settings you'd like to tweak (like a different kibana.index)

 > Kibana can only accept a single host for the elasticsearch url.
 It is not able to round-robin, like other elasticsearch clients, so you'll need to take the list of hosts provided in the ObjectRocket UI and select only one host to use for the local Kibana instance.